 Maintenance, exchange, and expression of genetic material in bacteria and their viruses.
 Historical overview of the role microbial genetics played in development of modern molecular biology.
 Contemporary perspective on methods used to understand the function of genes and their applications to basic science, biomedical research, and biotechnology.
 Prereq: introductory microbiology with lab; introductory genetics; or permission.
 Lab.
 Special fee.

-GEN 805 - Population and Quantitative Genetics
+GEN 805 - Population Genetics

 GEN 806 - Human Genetics

 Genetic basis of human traits and diseases including both traditional methods of diagnosis and contemporary molecular genetic approaches stemming from the human genome project.
 Case studies exemplify common practices in human genetic counseling and integrate the scientific basis of diagnosis with the special ethical implications of human genetic analysis.
 Prereq: introductory genetics or permission.